AmirYarmhmdi/IoT-based-Earthquake-Early-Warning-and-Vital-Utilities-Shut-off-System/IoT_Project/README.md

 ---
 ⚠️ The system has been designed to minimize hardcoding; almost all parameters are configurable through the JSON file. (conf/ -> system_config.json)
 ---
+Configurable Parameters:

+REST Endpoints – IP and port of Data Catalog and Web Service MQTT Broker – Host and port of the MQTT broker Thresholds – Warning and cut-off levels for acceleration and velocity Telegram Bot Token – API token for the system bot Sensor Interval – Time interval for sensor data publishing (in seconds) EQ_time_check – Time window for earthquake detection logic ⚠️ Make sure to update the TOKEN field with your own Telegram bot token before running the system.

 ## Directory Structure